 Concerning the fire alarm panel at the Downtown Library: if the alarm is activated the only persons authorized to disable or silence the alarm are the fire department or alarm monitoring company.
-If we have a situation when we know it's a false alarm call the alarm monitoring company, SimplexGrinnell at 1-888-746-7539 (Updated 9/2016).
+If we have a situation when we know it's a false alarm call the alarm monitoring company, State Systems at 256-518-9000.

 All staff and patrons must evacuate the building when the fire alarm sounds if there has not been advance warning that the system is being tested.
 Evacuate as quickly as possible according to the Evacuation Route or, if the route is blocked, the nearest exit away from the fire.
 Floor supervisors are responsible for evacuating staff and patrons (including assisting handicapped persons) to fire stairwells and designated outside meeting place for a headcount.
-Once the headcount is taken, floor supervisors should contact the PIC cell phone (internal phone) with information regarding the evacuation and whereabouts of staff and patrons.
+Once the headcount is taken, floor supervisors should contact the PIC cell phone (xxx-xxx-xxxx) with information regarding the evacuation and whereabouts of staff and patrons.
 The Person in Charge in Case of Emergency will be responsible for coordinating with the Incident Commander for the Fire Department: Immediately direct the firefighters to any persons who may be trapped in the building, the fire location or to the location of hydrants, wall hoses in fire stairwell, or activated alarm pull.